How to Become a Psychiatrist

 The first prerequisite to becoming a psychiatrist is to complete a four years bachelor’s degree program.
 While there is no mandatory concentration needed to pursue psychiatry in medical school, students who take up courses including Math, Biology, Chemistry and physics have better chances of getting through their choice of medical school.
 Admission in medical schools is competitive and hence it is important to maintain good grades throughout bachelor’s degree programs.
 Students can improve their chances of acceptance by engaging in extracurricular college activities and volunteering in hospitals and other health care settings.

 A student is eligible to apply for medical school programs after completion of four years of undergraduate studies and typically takes 4 years to complete and lead to a doctor’s degree.
 However, according to BLS, some colleges combined bachelor’s and medical degrees in accelerated six or seven year programs.
-The curriculum for psychiatry students include classes in psychiatry, physiology, chemistry, biochemistry and neuroscience.
+The curriculum for psychiatry students includes classes in psychiatry, physiology, chemistry, biochemistry, and neuroscience.
 During the first two years students engage in classroom and laboratory activities.
 In the final two years, students work in hospital settings diagnosing and treating patients under the supervision of experienced doctors.
-Some possible rotations include psychiatry, family practice, pediatrics etc.
+Some possible rotations include psychiatry, family practice, pediatrics, etc.

 Residency and Fellowship

 After graduating from medical school, a prospective psychiatrist must enroll in a residency program and must complete a minimum of four years.
 In the first year, residents usually work in general hospitals treating patients with all types of illnesses.
 Psychiatrist residents spend a minimum of three years treating psychiatric patients in clinics, psychiatric wards or hospitals before being eligible for taking the board certification test held by the American Board of Psychiatry and Neurology.
-Some psychiatrists opt to complete fellowships after residency studying subspecialties such as addiction or geriartric psychiatry.
-Fellowship requires a psychiatrist to work at least one year in clinical or hospital setting under the supervision of a licensed specialist psychiatrist.
+Some psychiatrists opt to complete fellowships after residency studying subspecialties such as addiction or geriatric psychiatry.
+Fellowship requires a psychiatrist to work at least one year in a clinical or hospital setting under the supervision of a licensed specialist psychiatrist.